Richard-Rogalski/vim-empyrion-syntax/README.md

 # vim-empyrion-syntax
 Vim syntax file for empyrion galactic survival .ecf files
+This for the most part doesn't have most of the syntax.
+It was tedious, but sometime soon I may finish this

 # Installation
 Place ecf.vim into your vim syntax directory.
 To find where the file should be placed, run